-The Niagara Tobacco Asset Securitization Corporation ("NTASC") is a special purpose local development corporation organized under the Not-for-Profit Corporation Law of the State of New York.
-NTASC is a component unit of the County of Niagara, New York (the "County").
+The Niagara Tobacco Asset Securitization Corporation ("NTASC") is a special purpose, bankruptcy remote, local development corporation organized under the Not-for-Profit Corporation Law of the State of New York.
+NTASC is an instrumentality of, but separate, and apart from the County of Niagara, New York (the "County").
+Although legally separate from the County, NTASC is a component unit of the County.
 Based on the nature and significance of NTASC's relationship with the County and the criteria set forth in GASB Statement No. 14, The Financial Reporting Entity, as amended by GASB Statement No. 39, Determining Whether Certain Organizations are Component Units, NTASC is included within the County basic financial statements as a blended component unit.

-The sole Member of NTASC shall be the person who is the Chairman of the Board of Legislators of the County of Niagara, New York.
-The Member may also be a member of the Board of Directors of NTASC.
-The Board of Directors of NTASC has five members, one of which must meet certain requirements of independence, hence, the Independent Director.
+The sole Member of NTASC is the person who is the Chairman of the Board of Legislators of the County of Niagara, New York.
+The Member is also be a member of the Board of Directors of NTASC.
+The Board of Directors of NTASC has seven members, one of which must meet certain requirements of independence, hence, the Independent Director.
 All members of the Board of Directors shall be appointed by the Member of NTASC.